IanRFerguson/ian-is-online/application/frontend-chakra/public/content/Profile.md

 - Short Description Here.

 ## About
-🗽 I'm a developer based in Brooklyn, New York 🗳️ I develop data pipelines, tools, and applications to help progressive political organizations build power 🧠 I'm a former academic and love learning about novel ways to model the social brain!
+I develop data pipelines, tools, and applications to help progressive political organizations build power.
+My team at The Movement Cooperative is tasked with building scalable cloud infrastructure to provide the progressive left with reliable data systems.

 ## Contact
 Write your contact info here